Ahchay/Defenderoids.ngp/readme.txt

 A little bit of Defender, a little bit of Asteroids and a touch of Qix, Galaga and Lemmings for good measure.

 Plot:
-The Lemmanoids homeworld has been destroyed by the evil Attackeroids
+The Lemmanoids homeworld (Lemmeteroid) has been destroyed by the evil Attackeroids

 Only you, the last remaining Defenderoid can save them!

 The last Lemmanoids have crash-landed on an inhospitible alien world, bombarded by fragments of the Lemmanoid homeworld.

-It is up to you to mine the fragmented Lemmanoid homeworld for the mysterious Pictcells so they can rebuild their cities and escape the clutches of the evil Attackeroids
+It is up to you to mine the fragmented Lemmeteroid for the mysterious Pictcells so they can rebuild their cities and escape the clutches of the evil Attackeroids

 Gameplay: